bitvizor/bitvizor.github.io/_posts/2023-04-01-Voice-Bot-using-FreeSWITCH-Whisper-and-Speechbrain.markdown

 ### Introduction

-`mod_whisper` is a custom FreeSWITCH to integrate FreeSWITCH with your ASR & TTS Service over websockets.
+`mod_whisper` is a highly flexible and efficient solution designed specifically for seamlessly integrating FreeSWITCH with your ASR (Automatic Speech Recognition) and TTS (Text-to-Speech) Service using websockets.
+By leveraging `mod_whisper`, the process of integrating your existing ASR and TTS service over `websockets` becomes remarkably straightforward and time-efficient, setting it apart from the traditional MRCP (Media Resource Control Protocol) based ASR and TTS modules.

-Unlike `mrcp` based ASR && TSS modules, `mod_whisper` makes it simple and quick to integrate your existing ASR and TTS service over websockets
+With `mod_whisper`, you can effortlessly establish a smooth connection between FreeSWITCH and your ASR and TTS service, empowering your applications with powerful voice recognition and generation capabilities.
+By following the comprehensive guidelines provided in the code repository, you can easily implement ASR and TTS services in Python, ensuring a reliable and reference-driven integration process.

-Follow the guidelines in code repository for refernce implementation of ASR & TTS service in python
+By adopting `mod_whisper`, you can streamline the integration of your ASR and TTS services, enabling enhanced voice-based communication within your applications.

 ### How to setup

 [View README.md](https://github.com/cyrenity/mod_whisper) to see the installation steps